Drone

 FAQ

 The term drone is widely used to describe unmanned aerial vehicles (UAVs).
-In brief a “drone” is a machine that can fly autonomously with software controlled flight plans, or from a remote control device.
-Drones come in all shapes and sizes, with many features, functionality and optional extras.
-The drone market is rapidly expanding with constant intuitive additions
+A drone is a machine that can fly autonomously with software controlled flight plans, or from a remote control device.
+Drones come in all shapes and sizes with many features, functionality and optional extras.
+The drone market is rapidly expanding with constant intuitive additions.

-Drone Insurance gives public liability for up to £10 million for damage or injury to any third party.
-Insurance is also available for damage or loss to the drone, associated drone equipment, employer’s liability cover to cover a business’ employees.
-Also drone insurance cover can be purchased for the flight assessment exam commercial users need to take.
+Drone Insurance covers public liability up to £10 million for damage or injury to any third party.
+It also covers damage or loss to the drone and associated equipment.
+Employer’s liability cover is available to protect a business’ employees.
+Drone insurance is also purchasable for the flight assessment exam that commercial drone operators must undertake.

-There are very specific compliance regulations for operators of unmanned aircrafts; any operator of a unmanned aircraft is advised to consult the Insurance Requirements for Air Carriers and Aircraft Operators to ascertain the minimum level of insurance required.
+There are very specific compliance regulations for operators of unmanned aircrafts.
+Any operator of a unmanned aircraft is advised to consult the Insurance Requirements for Air Carriers and Aircraft Operators.
+This will help them to ascertain the minimum level of insurance required.

 Other reference material that may be useful: